Run SAP BW/4HANA with Linux virtual machines on Azure

 These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that can be used to improve the quality of a workload.
 For more information, see Microsoft Azure Well-Architected Framework.

-Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
-For more information, see Performance efficiency pillar overview.
+Performance Efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
+For more information, see Performance Efficiency design principles.

 SAP BW/4HANA is designed for real-time data warehousing tasks.
 SAP application servers carry on constant communications with the database servers, so minimizing latency from the application virtual machines to the database contributes to better application performance.
 Disk caching and server placement are two strategies that help reduce latency between these two components.